 - Place the whole thing inside a strainer to drain the liquid into a container.

 Note: Coconut liquid can be used fresh or poured into ice cube trays and frozen for later use in recipes.

-Step #2: Safely Cracking the Hard Outer Shell
+Step #2: Safely Crack the Hard Outer Shell

-Once the liquid has been removed from the coconut, you'll now want to crack tit in half to get at the innards.
+Once the liquid has been removed from the coconut, you'll now want to crack your coconut in half to get at the innards.
+But how do you do so safely?
 Once again, caution is in order.

-- Placing it in a plastic zip-lock bag and sealing the bag.
+- Place the coconut in a plastic zip-lock bag and seal the bag.
 This prevents the coconut from rolling around.

-- Put the it in the bag on a cutting board.
+- Put the bag on a cutting board.

 - Hold it firmly at one end and smack it at the middle point with a hammer.
 Continue working your way around the mid-point by rotating the coconut and smacking it until the outer shell cracks in half.

-- Place the halves on a baking sheet and bake for 10 minutes at a moderate heat, 2250-250 degrees until innards shrink.
+- Place the halves on a baking sheet and bake for 10 minutes at moderate heat, 250-250 degrees, until the innards shrink.

-- Remove the pieces from oven and allow to cool slightly.
+- Remove the halves from the oven and allow them to cool slightly.

-- Use a spoon to break off the pieces.
+- Use a spoon to break off the pieces from the outer shell.

 Once the flesh is separated from the hull, it can now be shredded.

 Now that we've discussed how to crack a coconut safely, you are better-equipped to do this injury-free.
 The video below reinforces the tips learned in this article and provides a visual for those who want to see how this is done, but, as mentioned here, it is far safer to place your coconut in a bag before striking it.

 Coconut Is a Tasty Treat